 Fitbit is well known in the activity tracking field but it has yet to fully take the leap into the smartwatch world.
 The Fitbit Blaze was an attempt at bridging the gap between fitness tracker and smartwatch but it isn't an Apple Watch or Android Wear competitor.

-Since the launch of the Blaze however, Fitbit has bought smartwatch companies Pebble and Vector, as well as mobile payment company Coin and now there are rumours of a new GPS Fitbit smartwatch in the works.
+Since the launch of the Blaze however, Fitbit has bought smartwatch companies Pebble and Vector, as well as mobile payment company Coin and now the company is confirmed to be working on a "make or break" smartwatch.

 Here is everything we know so far about the new Fitbit smartwatch, which is reportedly codenamed Project Higgs.